|Aircraft registration number

 The Interstate Aviation Committee experts proceeded to data recovery and readout.

-The Interstate Aviation Committee experts jointly with designers of SDK-8 flight recorder owned by "Techpribor" JSC (Sait-Petersburg) carried out the activities on Mi-8T RA-24410 helicopter FDR data recovery and readout.
+The Interstate Aviation Committee experts jointly with designers of SDK-8 flight recorder owned by "Techpribor" JSC (Sait-Petersburg, RF) carried out the activities on Mi-8T RA-24410 helicopter FDR data recovery and readout.